KrzysztofOsiniak/file_hosting/README.md

 - Change file/folder names
 - Create and delete repositories
 - Share files by making a repository public

+This project can be run with storage in the cloud (aws s3) or locally (seaweedfs s3)

 ## How to run with docker and aws s3
 - Create in aws an s3 bucket